splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-install.rst

 .. _collector-addon-install-uf:

-Install the Splunk Add-on for OpenTelemetry Collector to a universal forwarder instance
+Install the Splunk Add-on for the OpenTelemetry Collector to a universal forwarder instance
 ============================================================================================================================================

 Follow these steps to install the Splunk Add-on for OpenTelemetry Collector to a universal forwarder instance: